Feeling Lost? 10 Pen Quotes by Famous People to Inspire

 I bought a $7 pen because I always lose pens and I got sick of not caring.

-A joke from Mitch Hedberg’s stand-up routine.
-He was known for never going anywhere without his pen and notebook.
-Hedberg even wrote a fan letter to Uniball and asked about the possibility of sponsorship.
+A joke from Hedberg’s stand-up routine.
+He even wrote a fan letter to Uniball asking for a sponsorship.

 6. Voltaire